 The RC reviews and recommends matters relating to the remuneration of Board and Senior Management.
-The RC has established a written Terms of Reference to encompass authorities and duties of the RC.
-The said Terms of Reference is published on the Company's website.
+The RC has established a written TOR to encompass authorities and duties of the RC.
+The said TOR is published on the Company's website.